randomwe3er3dddd/hotmail-checker/README.md

 # Ghost Sellz Hotmail Checker
 ---
-## at 20 stars ima release a v3 which has more features!
+## at 20 stars ima release a v3 which has more features! and will be using custom tkinter to be a GUI
 dm me on discord if there are any bugs :)

 my discord is ghost_sellz